jpmens/ansible-role-mattermost-github/README.md

     mattermost_github_config_server_hook: '/'

-The path where mattermost-github-integration will accept HTTP requests.
+The URL path at which mattermost-github-integration will accept HTTP requests.

     mattermost_github_config_server_address: '127.0.0.1'